Ontology Overview

 2. Relationship

-Defines associations between entities (e.g., a customer orders a product).
+A relationship defines associations between entities (e.g., a customer orders a product).

-- Has direction and type.
+- Relationships have a direction and a type.

 Feature Menu